-- 10 altitude (ELA, where SMB equals zero), and reduces interannual variability (although only mildly, from 4.0% to 3.0%).
-Due to this expansion of the accumulation area with higher lapse rates, the total SMB of the accumulation area increases (Table 2), although within the standard deviations.
-For the SMB of the ablation area, the area reduction is partially compensated with higher specific (local) ablation rates for higher lapse rates, resulting in the most negative SMB in the ablation area for EC-4K.
+deviations.
+For the SMB of the ablation area, the area reduction is partially compensated for with higher specific (local) ablation rates for higher lapse rates, resulting in the most negative SMB in the ablation area for EC-4K.
 The total SMB is the sum of the SMB for ablation and accumulation areas, and it is maximum for EC-6K.
-The SMB for EC-6K - 15 is at the same time the closest to RACMO2.3, also for the standard deviation.
+The SMB for EC-6K is at the same time the closest to RACMO2.3, also for the standard deviation.
 However, the range of variation of the mean total SMB across the four simulations is not large and is within the standard deviations.
-As an additional note of caution, the values in Table 2 result from four simulations with independent atmospheric simulation, perhaps sampling different segments of, e.g., multidecadal precipitation variability (Bromwich et al., 2001), and therefore reflect more than just the effect of the lapse rate choice. - 20 To summarize, lapse rates lower than EC-6K result in larger ablation areas and lower integrated SMB.
-These results indicate a dominant effect on the CESM1.0 ELA simulation of higher melt rates at high elevation ECs versus reduced melt rates at low elevation ECs.
+As an additional note of caution, the values in Table 2 result from four simulations with independent atmospheric simulation, perhaps sampling different segments of, e.g., multidecadal precipitation variability (Bromwich et al., 2001), and they therefore reflect more than just the effect of the lapse rate choice.

+To summarize, lapse rates lower than EC-6K result in larger ablation areas and lower integrated SMB.
+These results indicate a dominant effect on the CESM1.0 ELA simulation of higher melt rates at high-elevation ECs versus reduced melt rates at low-elevation ECs.

-To complete this sensitivity investigation, we compare "prognostic" near-surface temperature gradients across the four simulations (Table 2).
-This prognostic temperature is calculated per EC within each CLM4.0 time step and is a result of heat and moisture exchange between surface and atmosphere.
+To complete this sensitivity investigation, we compare prognostic near-surface temperature gradients across the four simulations (Table 2).
+This prognostic temperature is calculated per EC within each CLM4.0 time step and is a result of heat and moisture exchange between the surface and atmosphere.
 Therefore it differs from the prescribed lapse rate forcing.
 The prognostic temperature gradients are lower in magnitude than the respective lapse rate forcing for all CESM1.0 simulations.
 The magnitude of the June-August (JJA) gradient is also less than for December-February (DJF) and is approximately half of the forcing lapse rate.
-The former is also the case for RACMO2.3.
-The simulation EC-9.8K gives the prognostic temperature gradient closest to RACMO2.3, which is in between the EC-6K and EC-9.8K gradients.
-It is remarkable that the simulation EC-4K with
+The for-